Moments Economy Architecture Specification

 Verification follows a three-stage pattern that replaces reliance on a central ledger:

-- Local: Each actor maintains their own Router instance and logs.
+- Local: Each actor maintains their own aQPU Kernel instance and logs.

 - Published: Selected genealogies and ledgers are exported as signed bundles.

-- Verified: Independent parties replay published bundles against the atlas to confirm states and seals.
+- Verified: Independent parties replay published bundles against the public aQPU Kernel specification and canonical serialization rules to confirm states, frame records, and seals.

 Truth emerges from the agreement of independently replayed computations.